ajpelu/dp_dispersantes/text/datapaperv1.md

 The Sierra Nevada Global Change Observatory is linked to other national (Zamora and Bonet 2011) and international monitoring networks: GLOCHAMORE (Global Change in Mountain Regions) (Björnsen 2005), GLOCHAMOST (Global Change in Mountain Sites) (Schaaf 2009), LTER-Spain (Long-Term Ecological Research).
 This project is also involved in several European projects like MS-MONINA (FP7 project. www.ms-monina.eu) or EU BON (Hoffmann et al. 2014).

-Birds are the most analysed taxa to asses vulnerability to climate change (Pacifi et al. 2015).
-There are scientific evidences of the effects of global change on birds communities (Crick 2004, Pearce-Higgins and Green 2014, Pearce-Higgins et al. 2015).
-Most of studies supporting those impacts are based on long-term dataset (e.g. Gregory et al. 2009).
-Long-term datasets have been recognized as a key component in monitoring biodiversity (Magurran et al 2010).
-However, it is often difficult to maintain long-term monitoring programs.
-In this sense re-sampling old studies can help to integrate short-term researches into a long-term dataset to assess change in ecological communities (Müller et al. 2010).